laurabenestan/db-RDA-and-db-MEM/README.md

 arrows(0,0, scores(rdaS, display="bp", choices=1, scaling=1)*70, scores(rdaS, display="bp", choices=2, scaling=1)*70, col="black", length=0.1)
 ```

-Add variables names
+Add variables names indicating the corresponding arrow for each variable.
 ```{r}
 text(scores(rdaS, display="bp", choices=1, scaling=1)*75, scores(rdaS, display="bp", choices=2, scaling=1)*75, labels=c("MEM3","MEM2","2014","2013","MEM4","MEM10","MEM6","MEM9","Depth","MEM15","MEM1","MEM11","MEM8","2002","MEM5","2001","MEM12","MEM7","MEM13"), col="black", cex=0.8, pos=3)
 ```

-### 6. Save and interpret the image of RDA

-First save the db-RDA results in an Rdata object that can be usefull for publication.
+Do not forget to save the db-RDA results in an .Rdata object.
 ```{r}
 save.image("RDA_all_860ind.Rdata")
 ```

+### 6. Save and interpret the image of RDA

+Then, interpret carefully the results depicted by the biplot.

+First, you can have a look **on the direction of the arrow**, does it follow the axis 1 or the second axis ?
+In the example presented here, we can say that year 2002, 2001 and depth are contributing to RDA1 while 2013 is contributing to RDA2.

+Then, **arrows point in the direction of increasing values for the variable** indicated.
+So, here, it seems that sites with increasing depth have increasing genomic differentation.

+Finally, pay attention to **the arrow length**, longer it is higher that variable explain the variation depicted by the biplot.
+Here, MEM3 and MEM1 were the spatial variables best explaining species distribution.

 ![RDA_860ind](RDA_all_860.png)

-About this figure, we observe that on the left side of the biplot, ***S. fasciatus***, in red, was mostly explained by the years 2002 and 2001, when most samples of that species were collected.

-On the right side of the figure, ***S. mentella***, in blue, was mainly driven by 2008 and by greater fishing depths.

-MEM3 and MEM1 were the spatial variables best explaining species distribution.

-So these results are showing us that year 2002, 2001 and depth are contributing to RDA1 while 2013 is contributing to RDA2.
-It seems that sites with increasing depth have increasing genomic differentation (from scaling 1).
-The vectors indicate factors that are driving different axes.